THE HAGIA SOPHIA GRAND MOSQUE

 "Visiting Area" entrance - exit ramps and stairs are not suitable for disabled people and individuals with walking difficulties.
 These visitors are kindly requested to use the "Turkish Citizen Entrance" with their tickets.

 General mosque visiting etiquette is required for all visitors.
 Women should wear a head covering when entering to the Hagia Sophia Mosque.
-Headscarves and body covers are available at the ticket booth with a small fee.
-Since Hagia Sophia is a place of worship please avoid staring or taking pictures of praying / performing namaz Muslims.
-Remain quiet during your visit.
-Don't run and prevent your children from making loud noises.
+Headscarves and body covers are available at the ticket booth with a small fee (headscarf:€1, body cover:€3).
+Please be respectful of the mosque's sanctity.
+Since Hagia Sophia is a place of worship please respect the Muslim rules of worship, avoid staring or taking pictures of Muslims praying (performing namaz) during your visit.
+Walking is recommended inside the mosque.
+For the preservation of our historic floors, please fold and carry your stroller while inside the visiting area of Hagia Sophia.
+By entering, you agree to comply with the rules to ensure a peaceful visit for everyone.

 Foreign nationality Muslims should enter the mosque's praying area from main gate which is at Hagia Sophia Square (Ayasofya Meydanı) before prayer times for pray salah.
 Please kindly note that praying area of the mosque is closed to visit for daily cleaning and maintenance purposes from morning prayer untill 10:00 AM.
 Check prayer times for İstanbul here.